 Employees who are laid off temporarily without pay due to a reduction in business activity, can apply for the COVID-19 pandemic unemployment payment.
 Employees who are put onto short-term working by their employer due to a reduction in business activity related to COVID-19 may apply for a Short-Term Work Support payment.

-The COVID-19 Pandemic Unemployment Payment is available to employees and the self-employed who have lost their job on or after 13 March due to the COVID-19 pandemic.
-Applications will now be accepted until the 31 March 2021.
+The COVID-19 Pandemic Unemployment Payment is available to employees and the self-employed who have lost their job on or after 13 March 2020 due to the COVID-19 pandemic.
+The Pandemic Unemployment Payment remained open for new applications up to and including 7 July 2021.
+For the latest information please visit the Government of Ireland website here.